 How often should the test be performed?

-In healthy people, blood pressure is usually checked when a physical exam is done.
-You should have your blood pressure monitored at least once a year or as recommended by your physician.
+The frequency of blood pressure testing will be determined by your health care provider.
 If your blood pressure is high, your doctor may ask you return to the office more frequently either to determine if treatment (including medication) is required to reduce your blood pressure or to monitor the effectiveness of treatment already in place.

 Why is this test performed?

 Blood pressure can go up and down during the course of a day; however, if blood pressure remains consistently high, it is called hypertension.
 Most people have no symptoms of high blood pressure, so regular blood pressure monitoring is needed to identify people with hypertension.

 Long-term hypertension can cause complications such as stroke, heart attack, and kidney failure.
 Once high blood pressure is detected, many steps can be taken to control blood pressure and prevent such complications from occurring.
 This includes exercise, a change in diet, and medications.
 Regular blood pressure monitoring will assess the effectiveness of treatments so they can be adjusted as needed.

 Are there any risks and precautions?

 The blood pressure cuff may feel tight around your arm and may be temporarily uncomfortable, but there are no risks of complications or side effects with monitoring blood pressure.

 The doctor uses a device called a sphygmomanometer (a pressure gauge attached to a blood pressure cuff) to measure your blood pressure.
 The blood pressure cuff is placed around your upper arm just above the elbow and a stethoscope is held over your brachial artery (the blood vessel just on the inside of your elbow joint).
 The cuff is inflated to temporarily block blood from flowing through the artery.